-Shawn Renee Lent is a social practice dance artist, program manager, dance educator, writer, and facilitator.
+Shawn Renee Lent is a social practice dance artist, program manager, non-profit arts management consultant, dance educator, writer, and facilitator.

 Shawn Renee Lent moves this world as both a program manager and a social practice dance artist, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
 Her work is investigating embodied peace, diplomatic innovation, and the arts as a conduit for critical social intervention.